 Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

 The Audit Committee monitors the integrity of the financial results.
 It reviews the need for internal audit and considers the engagement of external auditors including the approval of non-audit services.
-The Audit Committee comprises the Non-Executive Directors under the chairmanship of Michael Neville.
-It meets at least twice per year.
-An Audit Committee report is set out below.
+The Audit Committee comprises Michael Jackson and Michael Neville.
+It is chaired by Michael Neville and meets at least twice per year.
+An Audit Committee Report is set out below.
 The terms of reference of the Audit Committee are available here.

 The Remuneration Committee sets and reviews the compensation of Executive Directors including the targets and performance frameworks for cash- and share-based awards.
-The Remuneration Committee comprises the Non-Executive Directors under the chairmanship of Michael Neville.
-It meets at least once per year.
-A Remuneration Committee report is set out below.
+The Remuneration Committee comprises Michael Jackson and Michael Neville.
+It is chaired by Michael Neville and meets at least once per year.
+A Remuneration Committee Report is set out below.
 The terms of reference of the Remuneration Committee are available here.

 The Nomination Committee reviews the structure, size and composition of the Board.
 It considers succession and identifies and nominates Board candidates.
-It comprises the Non-Executive directors under the chairmanship of Michael Jackson.
-The Nomination Committee did not meet formally during the year however members of the committee discussed these matters regularly in Board meetings.
-The terms of reference of the Nominiation Committee is available here.
+It comprises Michael Jackson and Michael Neville.
+It is chaired by Michael Jackson and met once formally during the year.
+Members of the committee discuss these matters regularly in Board meetings.
+The terms of reference of the Nomination Committee are available here.

 – the Board’s agenda concentrates on key operational and financial issues with regular reviews of the Group’s strategy and its implementation;